edwardlavender/flapper_appl/README.md

     the `R Project`, including the directory system (as outlined above and in the `R` scripts).
 It is desirable to initiate the project on a system with a capacity of at least 4 TB (e.g., an external hard drive) as some routines generate large numbers of files.

-Obtain and process the raw data (via `process_data_raw.R`).
+2.  **Data availability.** Spatial and movement data need to be obtained and processed.
+Unfortunately, this repository cannot be published with all the spatial and movement data required to implement the project due to third party restrictions.
+However, the spatial datasets can be accessed via the references provided above and processed via `process_data_raw.R`.
+The raw movement data were collected by NatureScot and Marine Scotland Science and made available for this study by these organisations.
+Requests to access these data from NatureScot and Marine Scotland Science can be facilitated.
+In the meantime, the processed skate data (from `process_data_raw.R`) required to run `R` scripts are archived in the `data/skate/` directory.
+These can be manually copied into the directory system defined above to run `R` scripts.

-2.  **Define global parameters.** Define global parameters via `define_global_param.R` and study area fields via `define_study_area_fields.R`.
+3.  **Define global parameters.** Define global parameters via `define_global_param.R` and study area fields via `define_study_area_fields.R`.

-3.  **Implement algorithms.** Implement A1–4 via `examine_depth_use.R`,
+4.  **Implement algorithms.** Implement A1–4 via `examine_depth_use.R`,
     `examine_space_use.R` (together with
     `examine_space_use_time_trials.R`, `examine_lcps.R` and
     `examine_habitat_preferences.R`), `examine_post_release_paths.R` and
     `examine_cooccurrences.R` respectively.

-4.  **Examine results.** Examine reconstructed patterns of depth and space use and their implications in analyses of habitat preferences;
+5.  **Examine results.** Examine reconstructed patterns of depth and space use and their implications in analyses of habitat preferences;
-    post-release movement paths and fine-scale spatial partitioning during periods of cooccurring detections for the selected individuals.
+    post-release movement paths; and fine-scale spatial partitioning during periods of cooccurring detections for the selected individuals.

 <img src="README_img.png"/>

-*Figure 1.
-Example outputs of the `flapper_appl` project showing reconstructed movement paths from a selected flapper skate following catch-and-release angling in the Loch Sunart to the Sound of Jura Marine Protected Area.
-The background shows landmasses (in grey) and the bathymetry (m) (in blue), the individual’s release location (in black) and selected paths over an 80-minute period (purple–yellow).*
+*Figure 3.
+Example outputs of the `flapper_appl` project showing the most likely reconstructed path (from Figure 2) over an 80-minute period (purple–yellow).*

 ## References